 Don’t just take our word for it.
 You’ll see that travelers on TripAdvisor are also very keen on this area.
 Check out their reviews and tips here.

-If you need a hotel, make sure they are in the Kapıkırı area.
+If you need a hotel, make sure it is located in the Kapıkırı area.
 You will find hotels on the other side of the lake as well.
 Those are situated along the main road and may offer a splendid view, but you will be isolated from anything else Bafa Lake has to offer.

 These are our top picks: